Daylight & Sunlight Assessments for Planning Applications

 When Do You Need a Daylight or Sunlight Assessment?

-- Householder extensions — where a proposed rear or side extension may cross the 45-degree rule and affect a neighbour's
+- Householder extensions — where a proposed rear or side extension approaches common planning thresholds such as the 45-degree guideline and could affect daylight reaching neighbouring windows or gardens

 What Does a BR209 Assessment Measure?